wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
-= 1.4 beta =
+= 1.4 =
 * Support for Advanced Custom Fields 5.0.
 * The `$inputs` variable is now available using and index of `meta_key` and returning an array with the values "field", "value", and "prev_value".
 * Fix for custom "post_id" string value instead of and integer value.
 * Host `ace.js` libraries locally and upgrade to version 1.1.7.
-* Host `fontawesome.css` CSS and fonts locally and upgrade to version 4.2.
-* Upgraded jQuery Masked Input plugin to version 1.4.
  * Increase size of PHP editor.
  * Support for PHP snippets and autocomplete.
  * New editor functions: Search (`Ctrl+F`/`Cmd+F`), Replace (`Ctrl+Alt+F`/`Cmd+Opt+F`), and Replace All (`Ctrl+Alt+Shft+F`/`Cmd+Opt+Shft+F`).
+* Host `fontawesome.css` CSS and fonts locally and upgrade to version 4.2.
+* Upgraded jQuery Masked Input plugin to version 1.4.
+* Better support for Relationship field settings - only load sub field when the action is `acf/fields/relationship/query_posts` (ACF4) or `acf/fields/relationship/query` (ACF5).
 * For ACF 5+ only:
  * The new ['acf/validate_value`](http://www.advancedcustomfields.com/resources/acf-validate_value/) filter is used for better compatibility and performance.
  * Get rid of inline JavaScript in the WordPress Admin and leverage ACF JavaScript events.